Skip to main content

 op-geth

-op-geth reaches end-of-support on 2026-05-31 and will not support the L1 Glamsterdam hardfork.
+op-geth has reached end-of-support (2026-05-31) and does not support the now-active Karst hardfork, so op-geth nodes can no longer follow the canonical chain.
 New deployments should use op-reth.
 See the op-geth deprecation notice for the full migration plan.

 Set on op-node: